The mothers of the titular Animorphs show this trope in spades towards the end of the series. Some examples:

 In Michael Flynn's Spiral Arm novel On the Razor's Edge, Bridget calls in the Hounds to get aid: they are going after her daughter into enemy territory.
 Later, one Shadow is surprise at how many Hounds followed; another is not, because she had stolen the cub from the Mama Bear.

 A rarely discussed, but still notable, example would be Mara Jade Skywalker, from the Star WarsExpanded Universe.
 Probably most notable in Sacrifice, where her worry for her son (Ben) convinces her to go hunt and attempt to kill the two Sith Lords whom she thinks are plotting to kill him.
 She's partially right in that respect, and this leads to a VERY nasty brawl.
+Do not mess with a Mama Bear who's also a trained assassin.
+It will not end well for you.
+Unless you're Darth Caedus, and even then, he barely escaped.

 Meg in Stork Raving Mad.
 Think that because she's in labor with twins she can't defend her about-to-be-born children?
 Guess again.
 She's got a hat rack.